Cloudflare is the One Tech Company Still Sticking By Neo-Nazi Websites

 An anonymous reader shares a report: One company is sticking by The Daily Stormer and other far-right websites: the cloud security and performance service Cloudflare.
 Cloudflare acts as a shield between websites and the outside world, protecting them from hackers and preserving the anonymity of the sites' owners.
 But Cloudflare is not a hosting service: It does not store website content on its servers.
 And that fact, as far as the company is concerned, exempts it from judgment over who its clients are -- even if those clients are literally Nazis.
 In a statement Cloudflare sent to Quartz and other publications yesterday, the company refused to explicitly say it will continue to do business with sites like The Daily Stormer, but pointed out that the content would exist regardless of what Cloudflare does or doesn't do.
 "Cloudflare is aware of the concerns that have been raised over some sites that have used our network.
 We find the content on some of these sites repugnant.
 While our policy is to not comment on any user specifically, we are cooperating with law enforcement in any investigation.
 Cloudflare is not the host of any website.
 Cloudflare is a network that provides performance and security services to more than 10% of all Internet requests.
 Cloudflare terminating any user would not remove their content from the Internet, it would simply make a site slower and more vulnerable to attack."

-Cool that someone still stands for freedom (Score:5, Insightful)
+Cool that someone still stands for freedom (Score:3, Insightful)

 Cool that someone still stands for freedom of speech.